Poet Philip Larkin to have memorial stone in Westminster Abbey

 Born in Coventry in 1922, Larkin worked for 30 years as a librarian at the University of Hull, during which time he produced some of his best-loved poems like "The Whitsun Weddings."

-His standing was undermined after his death when in 1992 a selection of his letters was published which led to accusations that he was a racist and a misogynist.
+His standing was undermined after his death when in 1992 a selection of his latters was published which led to accusations that he was a racist and a misogynist.

-“The memorialization of Philip Larkin in Poets' Corner will be warmly welcomed by his many admirers in all walks of life," said Professor Edwin Dawes, Chairman of the Philip Larkin Society.
+“The memorialisation of Philip Larkin in Poets' Corner will be warmly welcomed by his many admirers in all walks of life," said Professor Edwin Dawes, Chairman of the Philip Larkin Society.

 (Reporting by Antonio Sorgi; editing by Stephen Addison)